nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > Nightscout fits in the free tier
 > Easy to deploy or migrate an existing site from Heroku
 > Simple to use and troubleshoot
-> Can use a native Northflank MongoDB database
+> Can use a native Northflank MongoDB database ($)
 >
 > **Cons**:
 > Small company
-> The Nightscout address generated for your site is impossible to remember (I know it sounds stupid but it is an issue)
+> The Nightscout address generated for your site is impossible to remember, you can fix this with a free DNS service
 > A large amount of Nightscout users might have a negative impact on Northflank financials and force them to review the free plan conditions
 > *Migration from Heroku requires the option to be enabled by Northflank support, making Nightscout users visible